andreabortoluzzi00/Machine-Learning--fine-grained-classification/CLIP/README.md

 To utilize WiSe-FT to train a CLIP model refer to the original repository https://github.com/mlfoundations/wise-ft

+The NABirds dataset need to be downloaded beforehand, while Food101 and FGVCAircraft are downloaded automatically by the program.

 We created some custom templates to be added to the src/templates folder and the __init__ file  should be edited to include:

 ```
 from .bird_template import bird_template